Minnesota Certified Paralegal Application

 New MnCP’s will receive an Acknowledgement Certificate from the Minnesota Paralegal Association recognizing their achievement, and they will be recognized in the issue of Citations following their credentialing.

-After becoming a MnCP, individuals wishing to maintain their credential will be required to complete and record 10 CLE credits, including 1 ethics credit, every two years.
+After becoming a MnCP, individuals wishing to maintain their credential will be required to complete and record 10 CLE credits, including 1 ethics credit (two ethics credits beginning January 1, 2022), every two years.
 The CLE credits may cross over with RP®, CRP®, or other CLE requirements.
 The individual will renew credentials every two years, due by the anniversary of the date they received their credential.

 Any questions can be directed to the Regulation Committee by e-mailing firstname.lastname@example.org